jyjh/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <ins>lists all players (UC10)</ins>.
-2. User requests to edit a specific player by index with one or more fields.
+2. User requests to edit a specific player by index or IGN with one or more fields.
 3. DraftDeck updates the player and shows a success message.

    Use case ends.